KitwareMedical/UTM/README.md

 3. Visualization of results
    - See Scripts/Shiny

-For a more detailed description see the documentatio in [doc folder](doc).
+For a more detailed description see the documentation in [doc folder](doc).

 ### Examples